TitanHaxz/login-page-registration-page-pasword-reset-page-using-php/README.md

 - Made user passwords secure by hashing them.
 - Disallowed multiple sign-ups with the same email.
 - Completely reorganized the password change and password creation files.
-- Added a simple index.html page.
+- Added a simple index.php page.

 ## How to Use?

 Using the project is quite simple.
 First, you need to fork or download the project.
 Then, you can run the project on a PHP server.
-After running the project, you can go to the index.html page and sign up or log in.
+After running the project, you can go to the index.php page and sign up or log in.

 ## Contributing